Skip to Navigation

 Matriculated Student: A student is matriculated upon acceptance into a program of study at the College that leads to a degree or certificate.

-Overload Status: A student may enroll for more than 19 hours by securing approval from his advisor and the Registrar.
+Overload Status: A student may enroll for more than 19 hours by securing approval from their advisor and the Associate Vice President.
+An additional fee is required.

 back to top